 While every airline allows travelers to gate-check a travel stroller and/or car seat free of charge, not all airlines are the same when it comes to seating families together or keeping kids entertained at 30,000 feet.
 Here’s a look at the best U.S. airlines for kids and families, and the ways in which they go above and beyond both at the airport and in the air.

-1. Best Overall Airline for Families – JetBlue
+Best Overall Airline for Kids and Families (U.S. and International Combined)

 The best overall airline for kids and families, JetBlue is known for having the most legroom in coach of any U.S. airline, and that can make a big difference if you’re flying with a lap child.
 With an average seat pitch of 32 to 34 inches, JetBlue’s spacious seating means your family will have ample room to spread out and get comfortable during the flight.

-Another reason why JetBlue ranks among the best airlines for families is its free inflight Wi-Fi and personal TVs at every seat that help everyone in the family stay entertained throughout the journey.
-Choose from live DirecTV, movies, or SiriusXM radio, with kid-friendly programming such as Nickelodeon, Cartoon Network, and Animal Planet at your fingertips.
+Another reason why JetBlue ranks among the best airlines for families is its free inflight Wi-Fi and personal TVs at every seat that help everyone in the family stay entertained.
+Choose from live DirecTV, movies, or SiriusXM radio, with included kid-friendly programming such as Nickelodeon, Cartoon Network, and Animal Planet.
+(Just remember to bring headphones that fit the little ones.)
 JetBlue is also generous with its snacks by providing an unlimited snack basket in the galleys after service is completed.

 Families should be wary of JetBlue’s cheapest Blue Basic fare class, which does not include full-size carry-on bags or advanced seat assignments.
 However, you can choose to pay extra to guarantee seats next to each other.
 Alternatively, you could purchase a Blue fare, which does include full-size carry-on bags and advanced seat assignments, along with other family-friendly perks like no change fees.